 On the 21st August 1900, during the operations near Van Wyk's Vlei, Corporal Knight was posted in some rocks with four men covering the right rear of a detachment of the same Company who, under Captain Ewart, were holding the right of the line.

 Henry was invested with his medal on 8th June 1902 in Pretoria by the Commander-in-Chief, South Africa, Lord Kitchener.
 After his service in the South African War, he served in the Great War and rose to the rank of Captain.
-On retirement, he moved to the south coast of England, where he died on 24th November 1955, aged 77 in Winterborne Anderson, near Blandford, Dorset.
+On his mother's 2nd marriage, he moved to the south coast of England, settled in Milborne, where he married Carrie in 1903.
+He moved there permanently following his return from service in India.
+He died on 24th November 1955, aged 77 in Winterborne Anderson, near Blandford, Dorset.
 He was cremated at Bournemouth Crematorium and his ashes were scattered in the Garden of Remembrance.
 His medals are held and displayed by the King’s Regimental Museum, Liverpool.

 LOCATION OF MEDAL: KINGS REGIMENT MUSEUM, LIVERPOOL.